Joezo/atom-jshint/README.md

  * Supports custom .jshintrc file in project root
  * Line number turns red when error on that line
  * Once you move your cursor to a line with an error, it will show in the status bar.
+ * Configure how you want JSHint to run.

 ![Status on line](http://cl.ly/image/000i1Z2c2g3j/Image%202014-03-02%20at%208.41.18%20am.png)